 To understand the charges and penalties you might face, look at the charging document in your case (usually called either a complaint or "information", or, if from a grand jury, an indictment).
 Identify the name of the drugs specified in the document, consult the schedules explained above, and place them in the proper schedule.
 Then read below to learn about possible charges and sentences.
 The statutes that explain what drug fits into each schedule are (Idaho Statutes Sections 37-2704 to 37-2713A.)

 This article concerns the unlawful possession of CDS.
 Separate punishments apply to the sale of CDS or for the unlawful manufacture of controlled substances.
-For information about sale of controlled substances, see Sale of a Controlled Substance in Idaho.

 (Idaho Code Section 18-110.)